José Tábata

-José Nicolas Tábata (born August 12, 1988) is a Venezuelan professional baseball outfielder who is a free agent.
-He was an international signee (2005) of the New York Yankees and, by 2008, became the Yankees' No. 2 prospect.
+José Nicolas Tábata (born 12 August 1988) is a Venezuelan former professional baseball outfielder who currently serves as the manager for the Vaqueros de Montería of the Colombian Professional Baseball League (LPB).
+He was an international signee of the New York Yankees in 2005, and by 2008, became the Yankees' No. 2 prospect.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates from 2010 through 2015.

-Career
+Playing career

 New York Yankees

 At the age of 17, and in his first year of professional ball, Tábata led the Yankees farm system in batting average when he hit .314 for the Gulf Coast Yankees in 2005.

 In 2006, Tábata batted .298 for the Low A Charleston RiverDogs.
 The same year, he was selected to participate in the XM Satellite Radio All-Star Futures Game as a member of the World Team, which consisted of 25 highly touted prospects from across the globe.
 In the game, which was part of the festivities for the 2006 All-Star Game at PNC Park in Pittsburgh, Pennsylvania, he played center field while going 1-for-3 with a single off fellow Yankees prospect Phil Hughes.

 In 2007, Tábata played for the Single-A Tampa Yankees.